Stencyl/stencylpedia/chapter-b/code-mode.md

 ![stencyl-ide-code-mode-toolbar-pic](http://static.stencyl.com/help/images/CodeModeUI2.png)

-This area has four separate buttons, Check Syntax, Refresh Attributes, Open in External Editor, and View API.
+This area has three separate buttons: Refresh Attributes, Open in External Editor, and View API.

-* **Check Syntax:** This checks your code's syntax for errors.
 * **Refresh Attributes:** This updates the attributes in your Behavior by running an annotation parser over it.
+(Only available in Code Mode.)
 * **Open in External Editor:** This allows you to use an IDE of your choosing, such as Eclipse, Notepad++, FlashDevelop, etc.
-* **View API:** Lets you view Stencyl's ActionScript-based API.
+* **View API:** Lets you view Stencyl's Haxe API.

 ### Attributes Pane

 The Attributes Pane stores all attributes currently defined by this behavior.
 To define attributes, you have to annotate them.
 Scroll down to the **How to Define Attributes** section below for further details.

+In Freeform Mode you cannot define attributes, so this area does not exist.

 ### Editing Area

-This area is split in to two sections, one where you add new code, and the other area that shows compiler output when you press Check Syntax.

-Syntax highlighting and simple code completion are supported, as well as find/replace.
+In this area you write your code.
+Syntax highlighting and find/replace are supported.
+For more advanced features use an external editor.

 ![stencyl-ide-code-mode-editing-area-pic](http://static.stencyl.com/help/images/CodeModeUI4.png)